Frequently asked questions

 For full details >> Erasmus+ language requirements

 When will I find out that I've been admitted to Glasgow?

 Study Abroad and Exchange

-Semester 1 and Year-Long applications will be processed will be processed from mid-March onwards.
+Semester 1 and Year-Long applications will be processed from mid-March onwards.
 Applicants are advised to apply as early as possible as applications are worked through on a chronological basis.
 All Semester 1 and Year-long applicants will be made aware of the decision by 30 May.
 Due to the volume of applications received we cannot comment on application decisions before this date.

-Mid-September (date to be confirmed) – Semester 2 applications begin to be processed.
-Applications for Semester 2 can be received earlier however processing will not begin until mid-September.
-All applicants will be made aware of the decision by 2 November.
+Semester 2 applications begin to be processed early October.
+All applicants will be made aware of the decision by 30 November.
 Due to the volume of applications received we cannot comment on application decisions before this date.